On the Cartesian closedness of [0,1]-Cat and some of its subcategories: Real-enriched categories

 Clearly, the complete lattice $[0,1]$ is a frame, thus, it satisfies the first condition in Proposition \ref{ccc con}.
 But the second condition need not hold for a left continuous t-norm $\&$ on $[0,1]$ in general.
-In the below, we characterize all left continuous t-norms as required. \begin{prop} Let $\&$ be a left continuous t-norm on $[0,1]$.
-The following statements are equivalent: \begin{enumerate} \item[{\rm (1)}] for all $p$, $q$ and $u$ in $[0,1]$,
+In the below, we give equivalent formulations of condition (2) in Proposition \ref{ccc con}, specifically for left continuous t-norms, which will be required later on. \begin{prop} Let $\&$ be a left continuous t-norm on $[0,1]$.
+The following statements are equivalent: \begin{enumerate} \item[{\rm (1)}] For all $p$, $q$ and $u$ in $[0,1]$,

-\item[{\rm (2)}] for all $p,u\in[0,1]$,
+\item[{\rm (2)}] For all $p,u\in[0,1]$,